networknext/next/docs/setup_storage_project.md

 # Setup storage project

-In this section we will setup a google cloud project called "Storage" where we will store build artifacts and configuration files.

-We will upload these files using semaphoreci jobs.
+In this section we will setup a google cloud project called "Storage" where we will store build artifacts.
+We will upload these files to cloud storage using semaphoreci jobs.

 1. Click on the project selector at the top left of the screen at http://console.cloud.google.com: